 My father, Sven Dodington, collected notes and material on family history but did not have time to combine it into a unified whole.
 After I retired I found time to enter the whole collection into a computer program (Legacy).
 This effort revealed numerous errors and inconsistencies in the material I was using.
 I am still finding conflicts in the data, particularly the dates.

-The assumed-accurate primary sources are Burkes LANDED GENTRY and a Marriott-Dodington Pedigree done by the College of Arms in November 1863.
-It covers 1650 to 1863.
+The assumed-accurate primary sources are Burkes LANDED GENTRY and a Marriott-Dodington Pedigree done by the College of Arms in November 1863, which covers 1650 to 1863.
 When I find a conflict in the dates covered by these two sources, I defer to these sources.
 I inherited a collection of notes made by Philip Aubery, who is a relative by marriage.
 He traced the family history all the way back to the time of William the Conqueror, using scattered parish records and other materials.
 Before 1500 the entries are spotty with few firm dates.
 However there are birth and death dates in the 1300's and 1400's to give anchor points: these all relate to the village of Dodington, which is near Nether Stowey.
 The old manor house and the adjacent church and graveyard are still in place.
 Elsewhere on this web-site is the text of a memo posted in the church giving the history of the family name.

 I have added material on Bubb Dodington (Lord Melcombe) as he was lucky enough to inherit a huge sum and spend his life writing a political diary which was published after his death.
 His DIARY and another book on the period, THE OLD CAUSE, both give information on our family history.
 I have searched the internet and added scattered material, such as on The Ship Dodington and its cargo of gold and silver (Clive was sending it to India).
 I visited the College of Arms and found material which I have also incorporated: they have information on the Act of Parliament that allowed a Marriott to change his name to Marriott-Dodington among other things, as well as the family coat of arms.
-The coat of arms in the background of some of the genealogy pages is a sketch I made of this official version.
+The coat of arms in the background of pages is a sketch I made of this official version.
 Collinson's HISTORY OF DORSET and HISTORY OF SOMERSET also have good information, from the 1700's.
 Sir Francis Dodington was important enough to be mentioned in various documents: he was imprisoned in Windsor Castle during the Civil War and carved his name in a wall: the carving is still there.

 Information on the Kennard family is largely from old scrapbooks filled with newspaper clippings and handwritten notes.
 Thomas William Kennard was an Engineer, like myself, so I have included much information on his activities.
 Little information is available on the Dworak family as the Dworaks left Bohemia in the 19th Century: the same is true of the McGargills, who left Ireland.